Milein Cosman

-Emilie Cosman, known as Milein Cosman, (31 March 1921 – 21 November 2017) was a German-born artist based in England.
-She is best known for her drawings and prints of leading cultural figures, dancers and musicians in action, such as Francis Bacon, Mikhail Baryshnikov, T. S. Eliot and Igor Stravinsky.
+Emilie Cosman, known as Milein Cosman, (31 March 1921 – 21 November 2017) was a German-born British artist.
+She was best known for her graphic work of leading cultural figures, dancers and musicians in action, such as Francis Bacon, Mikhail Baryshnikov, T. S. Eliot and Igor Stravinsky.

 Biography

-Milein Cosman was born in Gotha, Germany, in 1921, but spent most of her childhood in Düsseldorf.
+Cosman was born in Gotha, Germany, in 1921, daughter of Hugo Cosmann (1879–1953).
+She spent most of her childhood in Düsseldorf.
 Because of her Jewish background and the rise of National Socialism, she went to school in Switzerland, at the Ecole d'Humanité and the International School of Geneva between 1937 and 1939.
 She came to England in 1939.

 Between 1939 and 1942, Cosman studied at the Slade School of Art.
-The Slade was located in Oxford during the war years and there Cosman studied drawing under Randolph Schwabe and lithography under Harold Jones.
-In 1943 she attended evening classes at Oxford Polytechnic, where she was taught by Bernard Meninsky.
-In the same year she started teaching French and Art at a convent school as well as giving lectures on Art for the Workers' Educational Association (WEA).
+The Slade had relocated to Oxford from London during the war years.
+There Cosman studied drawing under Randolph Schwabe and lithography under Harold Jones.
+In 1943, she attended evening classes at Oxford Polytechnic, where she was taught by Bernard Meninsky.
+In the same year, she started teaching French and Art at a convent school as well as giving lectures on Art for the Workers' Educational Association (WEA).

 In 1946, Cosman moved to London.
 She began book illustration and working as a freelance artist, while continuing to teach evening classes for the WEA and working for the American Broadcasting Station in Europe.
-She contributed drawings to national and international magazines and newspapers, including the BBC’s Radio Times.
+She contributed drawings to national and international magazines and newspapers, including the BBC's Radio Times.
 Particularly noteworthy is a commission from Heute to draw Konrad Adenauer's post-war cabinet in Germany 1949.
 These drawings were acquired by the German Government Art Collection in 2019 and their first public exhibition as a collection was opened at the German Bundestag in Berlin in April 2022.